LDSSA/heroku-model-deploy/README.md

       the responsibility of the person providing the observation to give this id.
 - `observation`
-    - We should record the observation itself when it comes in in case we want to retrain our model later on.
+    - We should record the observation itself when it comes, in case we want to retrain our model later on.
 - `proba`
-    - The probability of survival that we assigned
+    - The probability of survival that we assigned to the observation.
 - `true_class`
-    - This is for later on in the case where we actually find out what actually happened to the observation in which we supplied the prediction for.
+    - This is for later on, in case we find out what actually happened to the observation for which we supplied a prediction.

 #### Create the table

 `DB.create_tables([Prediction], safe=True)`

 The model that we specified must correspond to a database table.
-Creation of these tables is something that is it's own non trivial headache and this one line of code makes it so that we don't have to worry about any of it.
+Creation of these tables is something that is it's own non-trivial headache, and this one line of code makes it so that we don't have to worry about any of it.

+---- HERE -----

 ## Integrate data model with webserver

 Now that we have a webserver and a data model that we are happy with, the next question is how do we put them together?
 It's actually pretty straightforward!

 ```py
 import json